timabell/0x5.uk/_posts/2025-01-26-viewing-git-history-for-merged-feature-branches.md

 bf668c0 ∙ │ Mainline commit 3
 91c1da2 ∙─╯ Mainline commit 2
 822449e ∙ Mainline commit 1
+…
 ```

 And there it is, everything we need to know about feature A in the context of the progress of the `main` branch.
 Magic.

 (tig doesn't show the merges when it's done this way, but it's good enough to get an idea what's going on in the maze of tramlines.)

+I'm afraid one particularly messy developer on one client did manage to create a history that defeated this approach by not only repeatedly merging to and from main along the way (which showed fine), but also cross merging with a different feature branch which was merged to main at a different point.
+As I say it never ceases to amaze me what people can come up with when not adhering to good branch hygeine.
+Hopefully that isn't something I'll run into again any time soon.

 ## Bonus merge investigation tools